 Holding a battery in your mouth will give you the same result as the penny, only you might get a quick shock depending on the type of battery you use.
 Using mints or other things to hide the smell of the alcohol will also fail for the same reason, though it is worth noting that using mouthwash, which often contains alcohol, could actually increase the amount of alcohol that shows up in your blood stream.
 Some people also turn to mint to hide the smell of alcohol on their breath from an officer when they get pulled over, but this can honestly just make police more suspicious than anything else because they’ll wonder what you’re trying to hide.

 Some people have turned to eating toilet paper or clothing to absorb the alcohol in their stomach and keep it from entering their blood stream.
-Oceanside drunk driving defense attorneys point out that this would actually work if you did it while drinking, though you would get the same effect by simply eating food while drinking and it would be a lot easier on your digestive system.
+Oceanside DUI lawyer point out that this would actually work if you did it while drinking, though you would get the same effect by simply eating food while drinking and it would be a lot easier on your digestive system.
 However if you’re doing it after you’ve been pulled over, you probably already have enough alcohol in your blood stream to render your efforts pointless.

 There are those who say if you breath in while using the mouthpiece rather than out, this will let you fool the breathalyzer.
 But these devices are designed to register when you are breathing in and out and this will not only fail to get you the results you want, but also make you look foolish.